Full circle: Villanova leaders got Final Four taste in 2018 | Times Leader

 Click here to subscribe today or Login.

-Now they are fifth-year seniors leading the Wildcats, who are in another NCAA Final Four after and third-team AP All-America point guard Gillespie made a clutch shot late in the regional final.
+Now they are fifth-year seniors leading the Wildcats, who are in another NCAA Final Four after Samuels was the South Region MVP and third-team AP All-America point guard Gillespie made a clutch shot late in the regional final.

 “It’s crazy how things have come full circle,” Samuels said.
 “Back then, it was amazing to watch those guys from the sidelines.
 I had front-row tickets to some of the greatest Villanova basketball players to ever put on the jersey.”